DavidePastore/bridge/README.md

 ##### `testpullrequest.sh pr_number`

-Downloads, apply and test the contents of a pull request against the official repo.
+Download, apply and test the contents of a pull request against the official repo.

 ##### `afterpullaccept.sh`